Charles C. Price: University of Notre Dame

 From 1946 to 1954, Price was Professor and Chairman of the Department of Chemistry at the University of Notre Dame.

 At Notre Dame, Price and Paul Doughty Bartlett organized the first Conference on Organic Reaction Mechanisms, held September 3, 1946.
 This conference marks the point at which American physical organic chemists in the United States began to identify themselves as members of a field.

 Price was a founding co-editor of the Journal of Polymer Science in 1946, with Paul M. Doty and Herman Francis Mark.
 He also served on the editorial board of Organic Syntheses from 1946 to 1954.
 He received the 1946 ACS Award in Pure Chemistry, given to the most promising young chemist, and presented "Some Polar Factors Affecting the Properties of Unsaturated Compounds" as his award address.

 Price was a pioneer in the field of polyethers.
 He invented polyether polyurethane rubber, a form of foam rubber which became widely used in sponges, mattresses, cars, insulation and building materials, flotation devices, and packaging.
 He obtained U.S. Patent 2,866,774 for elastomeric polyether urethanes (Filing Date: 09/23/1953; Publication Date: 12/30/1958).

-In 1950, Price campaigned at the Indiana Democratic Convention for the Democratic nomination to the U. S. Senate, in a three-way contest with Andrew Jacobs and winner Alexander M. Campbell.
+In 1950, Price campaigned at the Indiana Democratic Convention for the Democratic nomination to the U.S. Senate, in a three-way contest with Andrew Jacobs Sr. and winner Alexander M. Campbell.

 In 1952 Price won the Democratic nomination to Congress for Indiana's 3rd congressional district.
 He came second in the election to the Republican candidate Shepard J. Crumpacker Jr.